 Advertising, Marketing, and PR

-Marketing Executives and Managers are roles that come with a great deal of varied responsibilities and creative duties, which boil down to promoting your employer’s goods and/or services.
+Marketing Executives and Managers are roles that come with a lot of varied responsibilities and creative duties, which boil down to promoting your employer’s goods and/or services.

 Typically employed by marketing or PR agencies, a Public Relations Account Executive is responsible for handling multiple clients and promoting them across multiple media channels.